Cavetto: Architecture

-In general the Greeks made much more use of the cyma moulding, where a cavetto and ovolo were placed one above the other to produce a "S" shape; the cymatium using this was a standard part of the cornice in the classical Ionic order, and often used elsewhere.
-There are two forms, depending on which curve is uppermost: in the cyma recta the cavetto is on top, in the cyma reversa the ovolo.
+In general, the Greeks made much more use of the cyma moulding, where a cavetto and ovolo were placed one above the other to produce an "S" shape; the cymatium using this was a standard part of the cornice in the classical Ionic order, and often used elsewhere.
+There are two forms, depending on which curve is uppermost: in the cyma recta, the cavetto is on top, in the cyma reversa, the ovolo.
 A cavetto alone was sometimes employed in the place of the cymatium of a cornice, as in the Doric order of the Theatre of Marcellus in Rome, one of the standard models for revived classical architecture from the Renaissance onwards.
 But small cavetto mouldings were normal at various places, including integrated ones, not distinguished as a distinct zone by lines or borders, at the bottom of the shaft of columns, beginning the transition to the wider base.
 These are called an apophyge, or "concave sweep".

 Claude Perrault, one of the architects of Louis XIV's rebuilding of the Louvre Palace, especially the Louvre Colonnade, explained in his architectural textbook Ordonnance for the five kinds of columns after the method of the Ancients (1683) why he had replaced a cavetto with a cyma in his illustration of the Doric capital: "a cavetto is not as strong and is more readily broken than the other molding".

 Vessels

 In plates and other flattish shapes, cavetto is used for the curving area linking the base and the rim.
 This is the case whether the rim is a broad flat surface (typical 20th-century Western plate), or merely the edge of the cavetto (typical modern cereal bowl).
-Normally the term refers to the top surface of the vessel; if the underside is meant (where the curve is now convex), that may be described as "under the cavetto", "under-cavetto" and so forth.
+Normally, the term refers to the top surface of the vessel; if the underside is meant (where the curve is now convex), that may be described as "under the cavetto", "under-cavetto" and so forth.